 For example, with Python, you can integrate Sublime Text which is a popular code editor.
 This editor also offers syntax extensions and many other additional editing features.

 There’s also Robot Framework which is used for test automation.
-Furthermore, there several web development frameworks like CherryPy, Django, Pyramid, Flask, and Web2Py.
+Furthermore, there are several web development frameworks like CherryPy, Django, Pyramid, Flask, and Web2Py.

 Verdict: If you’re going for extensibility then you can go for either Node.js and Pythons as they both are easily extensible.